anettkal/Patatap-Clone-Project/README.md

 # Patatap-Clone-Project
 A simple clone of the Patatap app.
-By hiting keys on the keyboard, each key corresponds to a sound that is played and a little animation.
+By hitting keys on the keyboard, each key corresponds to a sound that is played and a little animation.

 ## Sound Source
 * [jonobr1 /Neuronal-Synchrony](https://github.com/jonobr1/Neuronal-Synchrony/tree/master/assets/A)